 And this was a very special one: Virtually flawless cosmetically.
 Complete with lid, pedal, music stand, legs and matching bench.
 And the seller even had a copy of the original schematics and a Wurlitzer warranty envelope with the the owner’s manual and, believe it or not, the original hang tag.
 Cool!

 The downside of this model is that it is the heaviest portable Wurli EP ever built (not an issue for me, since I won’t be gigging with it).
 Its early solid state amp is also known for being noisy — and mine had some significant hum.
 But that’s gone since I re-built the amp (replacing the electrolytic caps, the high-value resistors, and subbing low-noise transistors for the originals).

 This model does not have a line-level output jack to use with an external amp.
 There are mods that can be done to add one, but I did not want to alter the piano.
 So, I got one of these Radial ProRMP reamp boxes.

 I now take the output from the headphone jack on the piano to the box, and out to my Twin Reverb.
 This works beautifully.
-The internal amp and speaker have a beautiful mellow sound.
+(You can also use the Reamp box to take the signal off the speaker output on the back of the 140B’s built-in amp.
+This gives you a mix of the internal amp/speaker and your external amp.)
+The internal amp and speaker have a beautiful mellow sound, like you hear on some vintage R&B songs.
 But running it through the Twin Reverb gives it a nasty, metallic sound — and adds a lot of bark.
 It’s almost like having two different electric pianos.
 I like both sound options.

 The 140B had a near-twin, the 145B, which is identical except that it has a tube-type amp.
 Normally, you’d think a tube amp would be preferable, but those who have played both instruments tend to prefer the solid state amp.
-It sounds excellent to me.
 It’s one AMAZING piano!

 Hear the sounds of the Wurlitzer electronic piano